35 ppp

 # "omit" "exclude"

-The S3 method is.numeric.ppp() determines whether the marks, if any, in a point-pattern are numeric.
+The S3 method is.numeric.ppp() determines whether each of the marks, if any, in a point-pattern are numeric.

 spatstat.data::vesicles |>